TMJ and Sleep

 - Surgery – This is a very controversial way of caring for TMJ problems.
 The TMJA recommends avoiding surgery and reminds patients that more aggressive treatments are not always the right option when traditional methods fail.

 - Everything Else – There is a laundry list of other forms of care that may be recommended.
-Not all of these are considered treatments, and the effectiveness of each depends on the underlying cause of the pain.
-Some of these therapies include steroid injections, Botox, and orthodontics to improve bite alignment.
+Some of these include physical therapy, steroid injections, Botox, and orthodontics to improve bite alignment.

 Home Remedies for TMJ Pain